notblessy/expREST-boilerplate/README.md

-# expREST-eCommerce
+# expREST-boilerplate

-expREST eCommerce is a Backend shopping API based on Nodejs, Express and Sequelize.
+expREST eCommerce is a boilerplate based on Nodejs, Express and Sequelize.

 ## Requirements